-10 Children Rescued From California Home, Parents Arrested For Abuse and Torture
+10 Children Rescued From California Home, Parents Arrested For Abuse And Torture

-When police returned a 12-year-old child to his home in Fairfield, California, they found 9 more children, ages 4 months to 11 years, living in what they described as “squalor and unsafe conditions.”
+When police returned a 12-year-old child to his home in Fairfield, California, they found nine more children, ages 4 months to 11 years, living in what they described as “squalor and unsafe conditions.”
 An investigation ensued and revealed years of “physical and emotional abuse.”
 The children’s mother, 30-year-old Ina Rogers, and father, 29-year-old Johnathan Allen, have been arrested and charged with child neglect, felony torture, and felony child abuse.
 All 10 children are in the protective custody of Solano County Child Welfare Services.

 The situation in the home in the 2200 block of Fieldstone Court came to the attention of police officers when they returned a 12-year-old child to the residence after he had been reported missing on March 31.
 The Los Angeles Times reports that officers were concerned about the safety of the children, so they conducted a search of the home.
 Authorities described the living conditions of the house as “squalor” and “unsafe.”
 The mother was arrested then and charged with child neglect, but it was Friday before Allen was arrested and charged with nine counts of felony abuse and six counts of felony torture.